 In the images I later removed the protection fuses at the speaker outputs and replaced them with a protection circuit.
 Fuses create a non linear response and ideally a heavy duty protection relay should be used here.
 I am not sure how Leak got away with this in their early transistor amps.
 The protection circuit offers a delay at power-on so the speakers are switched in after 10s.
 It also disconnects immediately at power off and if it senses DC on the output in a fault condition.

-I later removed the protection circuit so there are no contacts in the output audio path.. it sounds better.
-The circuit has short circuit limiting by design and there is no switch-on-off thumps so the only risk is DC in a fault condition.
-My risk...
+I later removed the protection circuit so there are no contacts in the output audio path.. it sounds vastly better.
+The circuit has short circuit limiting by design and there is no switch-on-off thumps so the only risk is DC in a fault condition which is rare.

 - It has very wide bandwidth, DC to > 500 KHz.